thiswillbeyourgithub/wdoc/README.md

 * **What's up with the name?**
     * One of my favorite character (and somewhat of a rolemodel is [Winston Wolf](https://www.youtube.com/watch?v=UeoMuK536C8) and after much hesitation I decided `WolfDoc` would be too confusing and `WinstonDoc` sounds like something micro$oft would do.
 Also `wd` and `wdoc` were free, whereas `doctools` was already taken.
 The initial name of the project was `DocToolsLLM`, a play on words between 'doctor' and 'tool'.
 * **How can I improve the prompt for a specific task without coding?**
-    * Each prompt of the `query` task are roleplaying as employees working for wdoc, either as Evaluator (the LLM that filters out relevant documents), Answerer (the LLM that answers the question from a filtered document) or Combiner (the LLM that combines answers from Answerer as one).
+    * Each prompt of the `query` task are roleplaying as employees working for WDOC-CORP©, either as `Eve the Evaluator` (the LLM that filters out relevant documents), `Anna the Answerer` (the LLM that answers the question from a filtered document) or `Carl the Combiner` (the LLM that combines answers from Answerer as one).
+There's also `Sam the Summarizer` for summaries and `Raphael the Rephraser` to expand your query.
 They are all receiving orders from you if you talk to them in a prompt.
 * **How can I use wdoc's parser for my own documents?**
     * If you are in the shell cli you can easily use `wdoc parse my_file.pdf` (this actually replaces the call to call instead `wdoc_parse_file my_file.pdf`). add `--only_text` to only get the text and no metadata.
 If you're having problem with argument parsing you can try adding the `--pipe` argument.